JOTOR/streamlitmnist/README.md

 # streamlitmnist
-Demo of MNIST classifier using Streamlit
+Demo of MNIST Digits classifier using Streamlit